ngkara98/MARS-Package/README.md

 2. Kara (My Ngoc Nhu) Nguyen
 3. Harshit Goyal

-A collaboration of 2 students to create an R package based on the concept of Multivariate Adaptive Regression Splines (MARS) by Jerome H. Friedman.
+A collaboration of 3 students to create an R package based on the concept of Multivariate Adaptive Regression Splines (MARS) by Jerome H. Friedman.
+This package includes the main mars() function and other methods, as well as the test suite.